 The CobraNet network should be segregated by using dedicated switches or managed switches using a Virtual Local Area Network (VLAN) feature allowing the switch to be partitioned into non-interacting network domains.
 Typically, individual ports on the switch are able to be assigned to different network domains.

-Fibre Optic connections between switches supported if Switch hardware supports fiber-optic ports.
+Fiber Optic connections between switches supported if Switch hardware supports fiber-optic ports.

-Fibre media converters can be used to interface fiber-optic cable with standard RJ-45 ports.
+Fiber media converters can be used to interface fiber-optic cable with standard RJ-45 ports.